pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 -->

 Metrics in kube-scheduler (names to be decided):
-- number of classes using numeric parameters
+- number of classes using semantic parameters
-- number of parameter types:
+- number of claim parameter types:
   - total
-  - which have been resolved to a resource
+  - which have been resolved to a resource in the apiserver
-- number of claims which currently are allocated with numeric parameters
+- number of claims which currently are allocated with semantic parameters

 If not all parameters types can be resolved to a resource, then the installation of one or more DRA driver is incomplete (class references unknown